 Document review and e-signature.
 Transcriptionists and physicians have the ability to e-sign the documents electronically for enhanced safety and expediency.

 Integration capabilities.
-API available Integrate with EHRs and other healthcare software.
+API available to integrate with EHRs and other healthcare software.

 Pros